UW-Macrostrat/CriticalMAAS/milestone-reports/milestone-3/milestone-3-report.md

 program goals, and the results of baseline integrations and capability demonstrations from the CriticalMAAS Month 6 Hackathon (_Denver, CO_).

-Our approach to CriticalMAAS os based around Macrostrat, a principled, analysis-oriented geologic framework to harmonize maps and other geological knowledge products (e.g., stratigraphic columns) into a descriptive model of crustal rocks.
-This system is already accessible via stable, performant, and open web services that support wide use, and geologically oriented user interfaces that allow exploration.
-We seek to enhance this system by adding new data ingestion capabilities and tools for feedback and expert contribution.
+Our approach to CriticalMAAS is based around Macrostrat, a principled, analysis-oriented geologic framework to harmonize maps and other geological knowledge products (e.g., stratigraphic columns) into a descriptive model of crustal rocks.
+This system is already accessible via stable, performant, and open web services that support wide use, with geologically-oriented user interfaces that allow exploration.
+We are enhancing this system and tuning it for use in CriticalMAAS by adding new data ingestion capabilities and tools for feedback and expert contribution.
-Additionally, we seek to use literature-supported machine learning pipelines to augment this system with structured data (e.g., rock unit lithologies) that can inform querying and analysis.
+Additionally, we seek to incorporate literature-connected machine learning pipelines to augment this system with structured data (e.g., rock unit lithologies) that can further inform querying and analysis tasks specific to CriticalMAAS modeling requirements.
 We have made significant progress in each of these domains.

 # Research and technical progress: Macrostrat geologic framework